ZIPING-LIU-CORPORATION/react-adobe-embed/README.md

 Ziping Liu really enjoys using Adobe Acrobat DC Pro ever since having the chance to use it for the first time when I interned at a law firm.
 In case you want to use it with React with a bit more Typescript This Wrapper allows Adobe PDF Embed to work great with React 18 and Typescript

 ## Run a live Demo in your Browser:
--  View a running demo as editable code, showcasing PDF embed displays such as light box here: [codesandbox](http://awsretaliatory.com/)
+-  View a running demo as editable code, showcasing PDF embed displays such as light box here via codesandbox: [codesandbox.io](https://codesandbox.io/p/sandbox/react-adobe-embed-pdf-galleria-showcase-yq5zz6?embed=1)
   <a href="http://awsretaliatory.com/"><img src="./demo.png" style="max-width: 1200px; height: auto; width: 90%; display:inline-block; text-align:center; transition: all 0.3s ease-in-out; animation: all 0.3s ease-in-out;  transform: scale(1), translateZ(0);  rotateX(0deg); rotateY(0deg); rotateZ(0deg); perspective(1000px);  " mouseover="this.style.transform='scale(1.1)'" onmouseout="this.style.transform='scale(1)'
    "></a>
 ### Quick Guide